DennisSuitters/AuroraCMS/README.md

   - For those providing Services and or Products to Countries that require Privacy Cookie Consent.
 - Open Street Maps via the Leaflet JavaScript library.
   - Address location Map can be displayed on Home Page, Contact Us, and Event Items.
+- Dashboard Widgets, that can be enabled/disabled, resized, and repositioned.
+  - AuroraCMS Updates, changelog of the CMS updates.
+  - Browsers, browsers count used to access website.
+  - Devices, devices count used to access website.
+  - Recent Admin Activity
+  - Referrers, popular referrers, such as Google, Duck Duck Go, and other popular places.
+  - Sale Content, uses current date to determine known Australian popular Sales periods, and selects Inventory that was published at the same time on previous year minus 1 month.
+  - SEO links, links to resources to learn SEO for DIY.
+  - SEO Unsolicited Tips, Unsolicited tips from Candour on LinkedIn.
+  - Top Keywords, search keywords used via the front end search (on site search, not from Search Engines).
+  - Viewed pages, top ten viewed pages, and their view count.
+  - Visitor Stats, some visitors stats, like new bookings, orders, calls when clicking linked phone numbers.
+  - Weather, takes Longitude and Latitude values from Map Position to find weather for that area (usually business location), if not set, tries to get approximate location via Browser Connection Information.
+- Content Widgets, that can be enabled/disabled.
+  - Text Analysis, uses the Hemmingway Javascript implementation to analyse text and gives ratings.
+  - SEO Content Help, links to handy tools for writing content, or to get inspiration.
 - Multiple Custom Summernote (WYSIWYG Editor) Addons, created by Diemen Design.
   - [summernote-audio](https://github.com/DiemenDesign/summernote-audio)
   - [summernote-checkbox](https://github.com/DiemenDesign/summernote-checkbox)